Awards for Faculty at Historically Black Colleges and Universities

-This program supports individual faculty or staff members at Historically Black Colleges and Universities pursuing research of value to humanities scholars, students, or general audiences.
+This program supports individual faculty or staff members at Historically Black Colleges and Universities (HBCUs) pursuing research of value to humanities scholars, students, or general audiences.
 Awards are designed to be flexible, allowing applicants to define the audience, type of research, award periods, and administrative arrangements that best fit their projects.

 Common to all applications—regardless of their outcome—must be humanities research supporting the goals of the project.

 NEH has increased the Awards for Faculty monthly stipend from $4,200 to $5,000.
 As a result, the minimum award is now $10,000 (for two months of full-time work or the equivalent—for example, four months of half-time work).
 The maximum award is now $60,000 (for twelve months of full-time work or the equivalent—for example, twenty-four months of half-time work).